evreekum/frontend-final-assignment/README.md

 <br>
 Every page has a navigation-bar where you can easily navigate between the different pages and functions.
 <br>
-Clicking on the logo 'The Clueless Cook' and on 'Home' will bring you back to the homepage.
+Clicking on the logo 'The Clueless Cook' and on 'HomePage' will bring you back to the homepage.
 <br>
 Clicking 'About' brings you to the footer with the about-information of this website.
 <br>
-Clicking 'Calculator' will bring you to the 'Calorie Calculator' page.
+Clicking 'CalculatorPage' will bring you to the 'Calorie CalculatorPage' page.

 Homepage:
 <br>
 The header of the homepage always features some random recipes as a suggestion.
 You can directly go to the recipe-page by clicking on it.

-In the main of the homepage you can search for recipes by typing your desired ingredient(s) in the "Recipe search" field.
+In the main of the homepage you can search for recipes by typing your desired ingredient(s) in the "RecipePage search" field.
 You can put in multiple ingredients using a ',' to distinguish the separate ingredients.
 You can just search by ingredient name, but you can also use the following option to narrow your search down:
 * Meal Type: this will let you choose what type of meal you would like to find, ie. Breakfast, Lunch, Dinner, etc..
 * Cuisine: this will let you choose what type of cuisine you would like to find, ie. American, Asian, British, etc..